Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 -- Generating done
 -- Build files have been written to: /root/SOURCES/server/_build
 ```
-at this point we can safely run our make and then proceed to install our packages
+At this point we can safely run our make and then proceed to install our packages
 ```bash
 make -j`getconf _NPROCESSORS_ONLN`
 ```